 Altoo also seeks to use its clout to force maximum disclosure out of notoriously secretive private equity firms.

 This aligns with its use of granular data on stocks, bonds and costs to achieve comparisons of returns between different stocks, sectors or managers: “We show total performance,” says Stadler.
-“A bank would only show you the unrealised profit and loss purchase price versus the market price.”
+“A bank would only show you the unrealised profit and loss purchase price versus the market price but not other relevant cash flows like fees.”

 Its pooling of assets facilitates a multi-adviser approach under a virtual umbrella designed to be simple to use.
 The systems can show whether portfolios are hitting targets or require a rebalance.